Plants bring a touch of nature inside homes and grow well in room climates. This list features the Best Indoor Plants for Indian Climate!

 Botanical name: Dracaena trifasciata

 Also known as mother in law’s tongue, this plant is admired for its upright, sword-like foliage with variegated shades of green.
 The yellow-cream stripe running across its margins beautifies its look further.
-This plant is well-suited to indoor conditioning, as it performs well even in low light and cleans the air by absorbing various VOCs.
+This plant is the best indoor plants for home conditioning, as it performs well even in low light makes it a low light indoor plants too and cleans the air by absorbing various VOCs.

 2. Spider Plant